 We asked dozens of ordinary people what they would like to know before embarking on a pilgrimage to Santiago de Compostela.
 The result is this directory of frequently asked questions on the Camino de Santiago in continuous expansion.

-We know that the first time you decide to do the Camino de Santiago a sea of doubts assaults you and that many times because you do not know how to solve them you do not finish deciding.
+We know that the first time you decide to walk the Camino de Santiago a sea of doubts assaults you and that many times because you do not know how to solve them you do not finish deciding.
 Touring the Jacobean routes is a totally recommendable experience that we would like everyone to experience at least once in our lives and we do not want the unknowns on the Camino to throw anyone back.